 - act honestly and carefully to promote and safeguard your rights, interests and opportunities

 - follow any directions given by QCAT or a court

 - not do anything that may be a conflict of interest

 - keep accurate records—these can be audited

-- work with others appointed to make decisions for you (like a guardian)
+- work with others (such as a guardian) appointed to assist you

 - always follow the law when dealing with real estate or investments

 If you own property, we can:

 - deal with any local council or government requirements (e.g. pay rates)